wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/offline-installation-preparations.rst

 Java/C++ Teams
 ^^^^^^^^^^^^^^

-.. important:: As of 1/5/24 the 2024 WPILib installer is not yet available.
-It will likely be available by 1/7.

 -  `Java/C++ WPILib Installer <https://github.com/wpilibsuite/allwpilib/releases/latest>`__

 Once on the GitHub releases page, scroll to the download section in the middle of the page.